HeLa

 HeLa (/ˈhiːlɑː/) is an immortalized cell line used in scientific research.
 It is the oldest human cell line and one of the most commonly used.
 HeLa cells are durable and prolific, allowing for extensive applications in scientific study.
-The line is derived from cervical cancer cells taken on February 8, 1951, from Henrietta Lacks, a 31-year-old African American woman, after whom the line is named.
+The line is derived from cervical cancer cells taken on February 8, 1951, from Henrietta Lacks, a 31-year-old African-American woman, after whom the line is named.
 Lacks died of cancer on October 4, 1951.

 The cells from Lacks's cancerous cervical tumor were taken without her knowledge, which was common practice in the United States at the time.
 Cell biologist George Otto Gey found that they could be kept alive, and developed a cell line.
 Previously, cells cultured from other human cells would survive for only a few days, but cells from Lacks's tumor behaved differently.

 History

 Origin

 In 1951, Henrietta Lacks was admitted to the Johns Hopkins Hospital with symptoms of irregular vaginal bleeding; she was subsequently treated for cervical cancer.
+Her original tumor, initially diagnosed as an epidermoid (squamous cell) carcinoma, was later reclassified as an adenocarcinoma of the cervix.
 Her first treatment was performed by Lawrence Wharton Jr., who at that time collected tissue samples from her cervix without her consent.
 Her cervical biopsy supplied samples of tissue for clinical evaluation and research by George Otto Gey, head of the Tissue Culture Laboratory.
 Gey's lab assistant Mary Kubicek used the roller-tube technique to culture the cells.
 It was observed that the cells grew robustly, doubling every 20–24 hours, unlike previous specimens, which died out.

 The cells were propagated by Gey shortly before Lacks died of her cancer in 1951.
 This was the first human cell line to prove successful in vitro, which was a scientific achievement with profound future benefit to medical research.
 Gey freely donated these cells, along with the tools and processes that his lab developed, to any scientist requesting them, simply for the benefit of science.
 Neither Lacks nor her family gave permission to harvest the cells.
 The cells were later commercialized, although never patented in their original form.
 There was no requirement at that time to inform patients or their relatives about such matters, because discarded material or material obtained during surgery, diagnosis, or therapy was considered the property of the physician or the medical institution.